brentgroves/repsys/a_status/articles/virtualization/nutanix_microstack_juju.md

 ### Model-Driven Approach

-Juju uses a model-driven approach, allowing users to define the desired state of their applications and their relationships.
+Juju uses a model-driven approach, allowing users to define the state of their applications and relationships.

 ### Charms

-Juju uses "charms," which are operators that **encapsulate the operational knowledge** for deploying and managing specific applications.
+Juju uses "charms,"  operators that **encapsulate the operational knowledge** for deploying and managing specific applications.

 ### Infrastructure Agnostic